kuprel/min-dalle/README.md

 ### Interactive

 If the model is being used interactively (e.g. in a notebook) `generate_image_stream` can be used to generate a stream of images as the model is decoding.
 The detokenizer adds a slight delay for each image.
 Setting `log2_mid_count` to 3 results in a total of `2 ** 3 = 8` generated images.
-The only valid values for `log2_mid_count` are 0, 1, 2, 3, 4.
+The only valid values for `log2_mid_count` are 0, 1, 2, 3, and 4.
 This is implemented in the colab.

 ```python
 image_stream = model.generate_image_stream(